 What is Yin Yoga?
 How does Yin Yoga work?

 blog post what is yin yoga how does it work jennifer raye

 Today’s video is all about a style of yoga called yin yoga.
-In this video, I cover the questions What is yin yoga? and How does yin yoga work?
-Make sure to also check out the resources I’ve included below!
+In this video, I answer the question, “What is yin yoga?” and “How does yin yoga work?”
+Also, make sure to check out the resources I’ve included below!

 Yin and Yang

-You may know the terms yin and yang are borrowed from Taoism and Tradition Chinese Medicine.
+You may know that the terms yin and yang are borrowed from Taoism and Traditional Chinese Medicine.
 The word yang refers to relative masculine qualities in comparison to something that would be more yin and feminine.
 Yang is faster, stronger, more external and dynamic.
 Yin is softer, more passive, internal and gentle.

+What is Yin Yoga?
+How does Yin Yoga work?